RedditRecs

 Reddit Icon

-BBDBVAPA • 29 days ago
+BBDBVAPA • about 2 months ago

 I have a few as well.
 A Fellow Ode with the v2 burrs for pour over and drip.
 A Baratza Sette with the upgraded fine tuning ring for espresso.
 A Timemore Chesnut for work and travel.